- What Rose Forgot (2019)

 The New York Times Book Review says “Ms. Barr’s sternly beautiful style is best displayed in natural settings like her eerie underwater landscapes of sunken ships and corpses–where life makes itself scarce.”
 The Library Journal says Barr’s books contain “spectacular descriptions, psychological insight, and a refreshingly independent heroine.”
 Barr says her main purpose for writing is to make people love the parks.
 Blind Descent was published in 1998.
 Her book Liberty Falling was published in February of 1999.

 Nevada Barr was married to Richard Jones of Clinton, Mississippi, but the two have divorced in a bitter court battle.
 She began painting in 1996 and is now also a full-time artist.
 After after divorcing her second husband Richard Jones, she moved from Clinton, Mississippi, (where she had lived for more than six years) to New Orleans with a new husband Donald Paxton, three dogs, and four cats.

 While living in Mississippi, Nevada Barr taught a fiction writing class at Mississippi College.
 In an interview in 1998 with student Kim McClusky, Barr stated, “Living in Mississippi has made my writing more spiritual and introduced Christianity to my world.”

 She published the Anna Pidgeon mystery called Winter Study, (set on Isle Royale in the dark days of January when the island is inhabited only by the wolves, the moose, and the researchers who are there to study them) in April of 2008.
 Since then Barr has published Destroyer Angel (2014), The Rope (2012), Burn (2010), Borderline (2009), and 13 1/2 (2009).

-Her next novel, as yet unnamed, is set in Acadia National Park in Maine.
-Estimated release date is spring of 2016 (or possibly a bit sooner).
-She is a New York Times best-selling author who has now published whose numerous Anna Pigeon novels as well as other works.
+Her most recent novel Boar Iland is set in Acadia National Park in Maine.
+It was released in 2016 .
+She is a New York Times best-selling author who has now published numerous Anna Pigeon novels as well as other works.

 Nevada Barr was a recipient of the 2015 Pinckley Prize for Crime Fiction award given to a woman writer who has created a significant body of work.
 Barr accepted her award at the 29th annual Tennessee Williams/New Orleans Literary Festival on March 26, 2015.